top of page

 • You can add Azure Route Server to any new or existing Virtual Network if you have an empty IP Subnet left, to deploy the service in.

-Azure Route Service is just another service in a Virtual Network, which means, has its own management interface, user experience, and integration.
+Azure Route Service is just another service in a Virtual Network, which means it has its own management interface, user experience, and integration.
 When you set up a Hub Virtual Network comparable to Virtual WAN, you would need to add the following additional components.

 • Virtual Network with Virtual Network Peering